Qualitative evidence and the Sustainable Development Goals

 - Sharmila Sousa, Fiocruz Brasilia, Brazil

-- Simon Lewin, Centre for Informed Health Choices, Norwegian Institute of Public Health, Norway and South African Medical Research Council, South Africa
+- Simon Lewin, Centre for Informed Health Choices, Norwegian Institute of Public Health, Norway; South African Medical Research Council, South Africa; and Cochrane Effective Practice and Organisation of Care (EPOC) Group

 - Sonia Venancio, Health Institute of São Paulo, Brazil